NNPDF/yadism/docs/sphinx/source/theory/fns.rst

 =====================

 |FNS| or Heavy Quark Matching Schemes are dealing with the ambiguity of including
 massive quark contributions to physical cross sections.
-There is is not a unique prescription on how to do this and thus we implement several strategies.
+There is not a unique prescription on how to do this and thus we implement several strategies.
 Unfortunately there is no consistent implementation of the different scheme in the commonly used tools and a comparison of the different outputs has to judged on a